Deep Spin Defects in Zinc Oxide for High-Fidelity Single-Shot Readout: Results

-The SOC matrix elements, $\lambda_{z}$ and $\lambda_{\perp}$, can mix the spin sub-levels and mediate spin-selective inter-system crossings between different spin sub-levels of the triplet state and the singlet shelving state.
-The non-radiative intersystem crossing (ISC) rates $k$ between the i,j states can be derived by the Fermi's Golden rule and computed by $k_{ij}=4\pi\hbar\lambda^2\tilde{X}_{ij}$, where $\lambda$ is the SOC coupling parameter defined above and $\tilde{X}_{ij}$ is the phonon coupling term~\cite{smartIntersystemCrossingExciton2021}.
-The non-axial component $\lambda_\perp$ is associated with the transitions between the triplet $m=\pm1$ spin sub-levels and the singlet level.
-The axial component $\lambda_z$ is associated with the transitions between the triplet $m=0$ spin sub-levels and the singlet level.
+The non-radiative ISC rates $\gamma$ between the initial (i) and final (j) states can be expressed by first-order perturbation theory with the Fermi's Golden rule, i.e. $\gamma_{ij}=4\pi\hbar\lambda^2\tilde{X}_{ij}$, where $\lambda=\bra{i}H_{SOC}\ket{j}$ is the SOC coupling parameter between state $i$ and $j$, and $\tilde{X}_{ij}$ is the phonon coupling term in Eq.~\ref{eq:isc-F}~\cite{smartIntersystemCrossingExciton2021}.
+We further estimate the ISC rate for the spin $\ket{\pm}$ channel using the effective phonon approach as detailed in Sec.
+XII of the Supplemental Material~\cite{SI}.